yashsavani/Advanced-Foundations-of-ML/README.md

 Now we come to some of the more advanced topics in math that will almost definitely be used either directly or indirectly in any contemporary machine learning research you may come across.

+### Linear Algebra
+TODO @yashsavani: Add details

-- Real Analysis,
+### Real Analysis,
+TODO @yashsavani: Add details

-- Multivariable calculus using analysis,
+### Multivariable calculus using analysis,
+TODO @yashsavani: Add details

-- Probability theory (measure theory and stochastic processes),
+### Probability theory (measure theory and stochastic processes),
+TODO @yashsavani: Add details

-- Concentration inequalities,
+### Concentration inequalities,
+TODO @yashsavani: Add details

-- Central limit theorem,
+### Central limit theorem,
+TODO @yashsavani: Add details

-- Exponential families,
+### Exponential families,
+TODO @yashsavani: Add details

-- Maximum likelihood estimation,
+### Maximum likelihood estimation,
+TODO @yashsavani: Add details

-- Hypothesis testing,
+### Hypothesis testing,
+TODO @yashsavani: Add details

-- Regression (Linear, Logistic, Generalized), and
+### Regression (Linear, Logistic, Generalized), and
+TODO @yashsavani: Add details

-- Bayesian techniques
+### Bayesian techniques
+TODO @yashsavani: Add details

-- Spectral multilinear algebra,
+### Spectral multilinear algebra,

-Some of the resources to learn this material are:
+TODO @yashsavani: Add details

+Another crucial tool in the machine learning toolbox is calculus.
+Most of the machine learning literature makes extensive use of multivariable calculus.
+However, before diving into the nuances of multivariable calculus, it's important to make sure you have a solid foundation and intuition for single variable calculus first.
+To gain the intuition I would recommend a [this playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown, or [this course](https://www.khanacademy.org/math/ap-calculus-bc) on AP calculus from Khan Academy.
+If you already have a strong calculus foundation, you can safely skip this section.
+Though, I would still encourage you to go through [the essence of calculus playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) by 3Blue1Brown at some point though.
+It helps fill in a lot of intuition that more formal classes may have missed.
+Who knows?
+You may learn something you didn't realize you had missed.
+Even small insights in the foundations can lead to major revelations later on.

 Once you have a strong core, one of the most important math topics to cover is real analysis and multivariable calculus.
 Most of the theoretical foundation in machine learning relies on analyzing the convergence of processes in the limit.
 Real analysis is a tough topic, so it helps to have multiple sources to refer to if you get stuck.
 Some of the resources I can recommend are
 - [Analysis II](https://amazon.com/Analysis-II-Third-Readings-Mathematics/dp/9380250657) by the incredible Prof. Terrence Tao.